HomeFeaturesGuidesToolsGetting StartedPricingDictionariesBlogFeedback中文

 Release Readiness

-A comprehensive 13-point pre-release checklist that catches misconfigurations, security issues, and policy violations before your app reaches the Play Store.
+A comprehensive pre-release checklist that catches misconfigurations, security issues, compatibility risks, and policy violations before your app reaches the Play Store.

 Introduction

-Release Readiness is a 13-point automated pre-release checklist that verifies your app is ready for production deployment.
-Each check inspects your project configuration, manifest, build outputs, and dependencies to produce a clear pass/fail result with actionable details.
+Release Readiness is an automated pre-release checklist that verifies your app is ready for production deployment.
+Each check inspects your project configuration, manifest, build outputs, signing identity, bundle metadata, and dependencies to produce a clear pass/fail/warning result with actionable details.

-Instead of relying on manual checklists that get skipped under deadline pressure, Release Readiness runs all 13 checks in a single pass and presents a consolidated report.
-It catches the misconfigurations, security issues, and policy violations that commonly slip through before a release reaches the Play Store.
+Instead of relying on manual checklists that get skipped under deadline pressure, Release Readiness runs the checks in a single pass and presents a consolidated report.
+It catches the misconfigurations, security issues, compatibility risks, and policy violations that commonly slip through before a release reaches the Play Store.

 Why Use Release Readiness?